 The National Environmental Policy Act defines "mitigation" as avoiding, minimizing, rectifying, reducing, eliminating or compensating project impacts.
-The following design criteria and mitigation measures are an integral part of this project and would be carried out if the project is implemented under the Proposed Action.
+The following project design criteria and mitigation measures are an integral part of this project and would be carried out if the project is implemented under either action alternatives.
 In most cases, the effects analysis in Chapter 3 is based on these project design criteria and mitigation measures being implemented.